-The year-on-year rate of decline in corporate services prices (excluding international transportation; year-on-year basis, same hereafter) has tended to narrow on average (Chart 27).
-As for developments on a year-on-year basis, the rate of decline has narrowed from negative 0.5 percent in the fourth quarter last year to readings of negative 0.4 percent in the first quarter and negative 0.3 percent in the second quarter followed by negative 0.1 percent in July.
-Looking in detail at corporate services price movements in July compared with the second quarter, the rate of decline in prices related to "selling, general and administrative expenses" diminished, chiefly in advertising services and information services.
-The rate of decline in prices related to "real estate" kept narrowing moderately.
-Prices related to "fixed investment" continued to increase marginally, primarily in civil engineering and architectural services.
-Meanwhile, "IT-related" prices (such as leasing of computer and related equipment) continued to decrease, but the rate of decline has narrowed compared to a whole ago as a reflection of movements in their prices.
+The year-on-year rate of decline in corporate services prices (excluding international transportation; year-on-year basis, same hereafter) had tended to continue narrowing, and the rate of change is currently around 0 percent (Chart 29).
+As for developments on a year-on-year basis, the rate of decline has narrowed from negative 0.5 percent in the fourth quarter last year to readings of negative 0.4 percent in the first quarter and negative 0.2 percent in the second quarter followed by 0.0 percent in July-August (it stood at positive 0.1 percent in August alone, a year-on-year increase last observed in May 2012).
+Looking in detail at corporate services price movements in July-August compared with the second quarter, the rate of decline in prices related to "selling, general and administrative expenses" diminished as a whole since advertising services turned positive from the increase in advertisement placements and also since hotels rose at an accelerated pace.
+The rate of decline in prices related to "real estate" kept narrowing moderately; prices related to "fixed investment" continued to increase marginally, primarily in civil engineering and architectural services.
+The rate of decline in "IT-related" prices (such as leasing of computer and related equipment) has narrowed compared to a whole ago as a reflection of movements in their prices.

-The year-on-year rate of change in consumer prices (all items less fresh food; year-on-year basis, same hereafter) is in the range of 0.5-1.0 percent (Chart 28[1]).
-In July, consumer prices rose at a somewhat accelerated pace to positive 0.7 percent, after having turned upward to positive 0.4 percent in June following 0.0 percent in May.
-This year-on-year rate of increase was the highest since November 2008 (an increase of 1.0 percent).
-Those on a basis that excludes food and energy stood at negative 0.1 percent in July, improving by 0.1 percentage point from June.
-Regarded as a method for capturing trend changes, the year-on-year rate of change in the trimmed mean-which had ceased to improve since the middle of last year-has recently improved again and turned marginally positive in July (Chart 29[2]).
-The year-on-year rate of change in the Laspeyres chain index has moved in tandem with that in the 2010-base index (Chart 29[1]).
+The year-on-year rate of change in consumer prices (all items less fresh food; year-on-year basis, same hereafter) is in the range of 0.5-1.0 percent (Chart 30[1]).
+On a year-on-year basis, consumer prices-which had turned upward to positive 0.4 percent in June after having registered 0.0 percent in May-rose in July at a somewhat accelerated pace to positive 0.7 percent followed by positive 0.8 percent in August.
+This year-on-year rate of increase in August was the highest since November 2008 (positive 1.0 percent).
+Those on a basis that excludes food and energy stood at negative 0.1 percent in August on par with that in July.
+Regarded as a method for capturing trend changes, the year-on-year rate of change in the trimmed mean-which had ceased to improve since the middle of last year-has recently improved again; it turned marginally upward (Chart 31[2]).6 The year-on-year rate of change in the Laspeyres chain index has moved in tandem with that in the 2010-base index (Chart 31[1]).7